Visiting the Division of Insects

 - Researchers should contact the responsible curator before conducting complete dissections of any type specimens or destructive sampling of any specimens such as for DNA/RNA extraction.
 DNA data from FMNH specimens should be made available at GenBank (or equivalent public database).
 GenBank or comparable accession numbers should be sent to the responsible curator.
 Publications should include a list of voucher/sample numbers and GenBank accession numbers, citing FMNH as the source.
 Unused material supplied for DNA analyses must be returned.

-- Slides prepared by the borrower must be clearly labelled with full data and so as to be easily associated with other parts of the specimen, if any.
+- Slides prepared by the borrower must be clearly labeled with full data and so as to be easily associated with other parts of the specimen, if any.
 Slides must be returned at the same time as other specimen parts, but packed separately to avoid breakage.

 - All primary types described from FMNH material must be returned to the Field Museum.
 For new types designated from material collected relatively recently outside the USA, agreements concerning type deposition in the source country may exist; please inquire about this possibility BEFORE publication, so the proper depository can be cited in your paper.
 Deposition of secondary types should be arranged with the responsible curator.
 Types must be labeled with genus, species, and author.
 Duplicates of specimens identified by the borrower (including paratypes) may be retained by prior arrangement with the curator, 20% or 1 in 5 duplicates may be retained.
 We encourage exchanges of material that increase the taxonomic and/or geographic representation of our collections.
 Any questions relating to retention should be directed to the curator.